MiKoMW/C-Compiler/README.md

   * Christophe Dubach (username: cdubach)
   * Federico Pizzuti (username: s1580329)

 Next, you will have to clone the forked repository to your local machine.
-In order to clone the repository you should launch a terminal and type:
+In order to clone the repository you should launch a terminal and size_of_type:

 ```
 $ git clone https://sXXXXXXX@git.ecdf.ed.ac.uk/sXXXXXXX/ct-18-19.git